 PPPS If you want to come across as too-cool-for-school but really, you’ve just run out of time to roll these, do a DIY spread.
 Lay out all the ingredients with a large bowl of water for dipping the rice paper in, then make everyone make their own.
 This DIY approach is a menu item on Vietnamese restaurants here in Sydney which is very popular, I always order it!

+Recipe video below.
 Vietnamese Rice Paper Rolls are incredibly fresh and healthy.
 The Vietnamese peanut dipping sauce that accompanies this is sensational and completely addictive!
-Easy to follow video below so you can master these rolls in no time!

 - 7 - 14 sheets of 22cm/8.5" round rice paper (Note 1)